suwubh/suwubh/README.md

 ## 🎯 What I'm Working On

-- 🔥 **Portfolio Website**: Building a personal portfolio using React.js
+- 🔥 **Competitive Programming**: Learning advanced DSA patterns and giving contests regularly on Leetcode and Codeforces
 - 🚀 **Open Source**: Contributing to community projects and repositories
-- 🎮 **Game Development**: Enhancing Chess4Nerds with better error handling and UI improvements
+- 🎮 **Personal Projects**: Enhancing Chess4Nerds for smaller screens and integrating Ai in Scriblio
 - 💡 **Real-time Collaboration**: Exploring advanced WebRTC and CRDT implementations

 ## 🤝 Let's Connect!